 We offer Full body skin checks and offer treatment for acne, acne scars, and more.
 Call us to book your appointment today.

 Moles can vary in appearance, but most are small, round, and range in color from pink to brown.
 Mole removal is a minor procedure to remove this type of skin growth in The Dermatology Center of Worcester office.

-While most moles aren’t harmful, they might require removal if they meet the following criteria:
+While most moles are not harmful, they might require removal if they meet the following criteria:

 If a mole appears suddenly, grows rapidly, or changes in color or shape, it’s called an atypical mole.
 The team often recommends removing this type of mole to check it for skin cancer or other abnormalities (a skin biopsy).
-If the mole is cancerous, removing it completely along with some bordering tissues can be an effective skin cancer cure.
+If the mole is cancerous, removing it completely along with some bordering tissues can be effective.

 Some moles may occur in an uncomfortable area.
 For example, you might have a mole that constantly rubs against your shirt collar.
-Mole removal is a quick and permanent solution.
+Mole removal is a quick solution.